 Now knowing all the ways and reasons to use auxiliary heat, you will be able to make a more educated decision for your household and situation.

-You can determine whether you want to turn the additional heat function off since environmental factors trigger it at times.
+You can determine whether you want to turn the additional heat function off since not all environments require it.

 This can save you money.
-Knowing how to make the best decisions for your household makes you feel more efficient.
+Knowing how to make the best decisions for your household gives you the option to be more efficient.